onap/vnfrqts-requirements/docs/Chapter5.rst

 -  <text>\_base\_<text>.y[a]ml

-The base module’s corresponding environment file must be named identical to the base module with “.y[a]ml” replaced with “.env”.
+R-91342 The VNF Heat **MUST** name the base module’s corresponding environment file to be identical to the base module with “.y[a]ml” replaced with “.env”.

 Incremental Modules
 ~~~~~~~~~~~~~~~~~~~~~

 There is no explicit naming convention for the incremental modules.
-As
-noted above, <text> represents any alphanumeric string that must not
+As noted above, <text> represents any alphanumeric string.

-contain any special characters and must not contain the word “base”.
+R-87247 The VNF Heat **MUST NOT** use any special characters or the word “base” in the name of the incremental module.

 -  <text>.y[a]ml

-The incremental module’s corresponding environment file must be named
+R-94509 The VNF Heat **MUST** name the incremental module’s corresponding environment file to be
 identical to the incremental module with “.y[a]ml” replaced with “.env”.

 To clearly identify the incremental module, it is recommended to use the